GazzaJ/CI-MS3-W3Recipes/README.md

  - Thanks as always to everyone at the Code Institute for the excellent video tutorials and fantastic introduction to Python, Flask and some of the different databases structures.
 Tim Nelson's Walkthrough projects were particularly enjoyable.
  - Grateful thanks to Tutor support who were on hand when most needed to provide assistance.
  - Thanks to Ed Bradley for hosting a very helpful MS3 Planning Call and for providing some much needed support along the way.
  - Thanks also to Can Sucullu for opening my eyes to potential vulnerabilities and potential back doors in my web app.
+ - My appreciation to all the users who took time to test the web app:
+   - Eamonn Carroll
+   - Kane Moore
+   - Kotaro (Toto) Tanaka
 ______
 ### **Technical Support** <a name="technical"></a>
 If you encounter any issues with this website, or require any support please email the developer [johnge71@gmail.com](mailto:johnge71@gmail.com)